-The church dedicated to Brynach, an Irish saint from the sixth century, was erected in the twelfth century.
+The church dedicated to Brynach, an Irish saint from the sixth century, was erected in the twelfth century or at the beginning of the thirteenth century, and in the fifteenth century enlarged by a tower.
 It ceased to be used at the end of the 17th century, when it was isolated from any nearby settlement.
 In the 19th century, it was renovated.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.